 (2) Unless otherwise stated in the footnotes to this table, we believe each of the shareholders named in this table has sole voting and dispositive with respect to the ordinary shares indicated as beneficially owned.
-Ownership percentages are based on 59,032,237 ordinary shares outstanding on April 1, 2022.
-The number of shares beneficially owned includes ordinary shares issuable pursuant to the exercise of stock options or warrants that are exercisable and "free shares," if any, that will vest within 60 days of April 1, 2022.
-Ordinary shares issuable pursuant to the exercise of stock options or warrants that are exercisable and "free shares," if any, that will vest within 60 days of April 1, 2022 are deemed to be outstanding and beneficially owned by the person to whom such shares are issuable for the purpose of computing the percentage ownership of that person, but they are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person.
+Ownership percentages are based on 76,683,391 ordinary shares outstanding on April 7, 2023.
+The number of shares beneficially owned includes ordinary shares issuable pursuant to the exercise of stock options or warrants that are exercisable and "free shares," if any, that will vest within 60 days of April 7, 2023.
+Ordinary shares issuable pursuant to the exercise of stock options or warrants that are exercisable pursuant to the exercise of stock options or warrants that are exercisable pursuant to the exercise of stock options or warrants that are exercisable pursuant to the exercise of stock options or warrants that are exercisable pursuant to the exercise of stock options or warrants that are exercisable and "free shares," if any, that will vest within 60 days of April 7, 2023 are deemed to be outstanding and beneficially owned by the person to whom such shares are issuable for the purpose of computing the percentage ownership of that person, but they are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person.